-Springfield City Council held a public hearing on an ordinance to revise electric rates at its meeting last night.
+Springfield City Council held a public hearing on an ordinance to revise electric rates at its Sept.
+5 meeting.
 The proposed increases are 4.8% in 2024, 4% in 2025 and 3.9% in 2026.

 In an explanation to council submitted by CU, executives noted the last electric base rate increase was approved in September 2013 and became effective in October 2016.